ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 Test suite configuration logs
 ---------------------------------------------------------------------------------------------------------------------------

-The configuration logs contain information about whether each configuration step succeeds or not, and detail error information if the configuration step fails.
+The configuration logs contain information about whether or not each configuration step succeeds, and detailed information on errors if the configuration step fails.

 ### SUT configuration logs